Nico3012/C-Web-Server/README.md

 <p>
     using <strong>gcc</strong> on <strong>Unix-like systems</strong>:<br>
-    sys/socket.h and netinet/in.h are included in the libc library, which is linked by default, so you don’t need to explicitly link any additional libraries when compiling on Unix-like systems.
+    sys/socket.h and netinet/in.h are included in the libc library, which is linked by default, so you don’t need to explicitly link any additional libraries when compiling on Unix-like systems.<br>
     run: <code>gcc main.c</code><br>
 </p>